 - tell your doctor and pharmacist if you are allergic to cetuximab, any other medications, red meat, or galactose, or to any of the ingredients in cetuximab.
 Ask your pharmacist for a list of the ingredients.
 Also, tell your doctor and pharmacist if you have have or have had tick bites.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.

 - tell your doctor if you have or have ever had heart disease.

-- tell your doctor if you or your partner are pregnant or plan to become pregnant.
-You or your partner should not become pregnant during your treatment with cetuximab and for at least 6 months after your treatment.
-Talk to your doctor about birth control methods that you can use during your treatment. .
-If you or your partner become pregnant while you are receiving cetuximab, call your doctor.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You will have to take a pregnancy test before starting treatment.
+You should not become pregnant during your treatment with cetuximab and for at least 2 months after your final dose.
+Talk to your doctor about birth control methods that you can use during your treatment.
+If you become pregnant while you are receiving cetuximab, call your doctor.

 - tell your doctor if you are breastfeeding.
-Your doctor may tell you not to breast-feed during your treatment and for 60 days after you stop receiving this medication.
+Your doctor may tell you not to breastfeed during your treatment and for 2 months after your final dose.

 What special dietary instructions should I follow?